 Installing carpet on the garage floor is an idea that is not new.
-In fact, people have been doing it for years and are attracted to the thought of a garage flooring option that is soft on the feet and insulates from the cold of winter.
+In fact, people have been doing it for years and are attracted to the thought of a garage flooring option that creates a warm atmosphere and insulates from the cold of winter.
 But before you jump at the idea of laying your favorite threads in the garage, take a moment to learn about the pros and cons of garage floor carpeting, safety concerns, and how to choose which carpet is best for a garage environment.

 Precautions for installing garage floor carpet